-Trends are something we all follow.
-Whether that’s in fashion or content, keeping up-to-date with a subject matter which is constantly changing and developing is crucial for staying relevant to your audience.
+Whether it’s fashion or content, trends are something we all follow.
+Keeping up-to-date with a subject matter which is constantly changing and developing is crucial for staying relevant to your audience.
 Republishing content is a great way to breathe new life into older and neglected blog posts and keep up with the evolving digital landscape through recycled content.

 Republishing blog posts is all about taking existing content and:

-Stick to the same URL if it’s still relevant to your blog post content.
-You can update the URL slug and set up a redirect to your freshly optimised URL however it’s important to remember that this does lessen the link value in the short term.
-So as the saying goes, if it ain’t broke…don’t fix it.
+If it’s still relevant to your blog post content, stick to the same URL.
+You can update the URL slug and set up a redirect to your freshly optimised URL, however it’s important to remember that this does lessen the link value in the short term.
+So as the saying goes, if it ain’t broke… don’t fix it.

-Whilst it’s advisable to keep the URL the same, the title of your page may benefit from a little refresh.
+Whilst it’s advisable to keep the URL the same, your page’s title may benefit from a little refresh.
 Can you make your title even more relevant to what your users are actively searching for?
 Can you include your keyword or key search term in your title?
 If you can – and you haven’t already – your blog post title is the first place to start when you flex your fingers and republish.

 Google’s search algorithm takes many factors into consideration when choosing the cream of the crop in relevant content and often prioritises freshness in the search results.